mdeguzis/SteamOS-Tools/SteamOS-stats-README.md

 ./steamos-stats.sh <APPID>
 ```

-Where in, <APPID> is the game's ID number from https://steamdb.info/linux/
+...Where <APPID> is the game's ID number from https://steamdb.info/linux/

 ### Please note